tjper/teleport/design.md

 Package cgroups will provide mechanisms setting up, cleaning up, and interacting with Linux cgroups.

-All cgroups created will be created under the `/cgroup2/jobworker` directory.
-This is done to simplify cleanup and debugging.
-Cleanup of `/cgroup2/jobworker` will require walking through each sub-directory, moving all pids to the root cgroup, and then removing each `/cgroup2/jobworker` sub-directory.

 The `Service` type will be responsible for the following:
 - mounting/unmounting cgroup2
 - directory `/cgroup2/jobworker` setup/cleanup